• Skip to main content

 CLASS ACTIVITIES

+No middle school math test prep unit is complete without engaging activities!
 You have an abundance of activities to choose from and utilize within your classroom.
-For the most part, the activities require only card stock and some lamination, if you choose, so the prep is quick and easy, and the engagement is high!
+For the most part, the activities require only card stock and some (if you choose) lamination, so the prep is quick and easy, and the engagement is high!
+Some of the activities include:

 QUICK CHECKS